lucolvin/Launchpads/README.md

 - `material`: The material that triggers the launchpad effect.
 - `height`: The height at which players will be launched.
 - `distance`: The horizontal distance of the launch.
-- `enabledWorlds`: A list of worlds where the launchpad effect is enabled.
+- `enabledWorlds`: A list of worlds where the launchpad effect is enabled. *NOT IMPLEMENTED*

 To reload the configuration in-game, use the command `/launchpads-reload` (requires the `lps.reload` permission).